Demi Lovato's Ex Compares Himself To Pete Davidson After Ariana Grande Breakup

 “It’s just the craziest thing.
 This is the most bizarre experience that I hope no one ever has to experience, ever.
 Because no person deserves to feel this way,” he said on his Instagram Live.
 “Pete Davidson didn’t deserve to feel this way.
 Do you think he wrote that text to Mac Miller?
 Ha.
 Open your eyes.
 Calculated PR stunt, but my team is going to hate me for saying any of this.”

-Ehrich was comparing those rumors, which he believed to be a "PR stunt" for the couple, to his current situation with his ex.
+Ehrich was comparing those rumours, which he believed to be a "PR stunt" for the couple, to his current situation with his ex.
 He ended the livestream by saying that he felt "used."

 “I was in love.
 The whole world should f–king know it.
 I thought I found the real deal, now I found out that I was used," said Ehrich.
 "But I hope the song is number one, because you know what, if that’s what someone wants in the material world, here you go, you have it.
 I hope this makes you happy.
 Enjoy.
 You just lost someone who loved you fully, completely, infinitely, for everything.”